user-undeclared/user-undeclared/README.md

 Hello.
 I'm I programmer.
-I like to do things like program, make art, make music, and play video game.
+I like to program.